RubisetCie/strings-patcher/README.md

 It's features are the following:

 - Replace exact matches.
-- Match and replace using sub-strings.
+- Match and replace by substitution.

 Patching strings has a limitation: it's **impossible to replace a string with one longer than the original one, only shorter**!